Brachytherapy

 How does it work?

-During the treatment session, radioactive material is placed inside the body in one of a number of ways, including:
+During the treatment session, radioactive material is placed inside the body.
+This can be done in one of the following ways:

 During this treatment, a device that contains radioactive material, such as a tube or cylinder, is placed inside a body cavity.
-The device is placed either by hand, or with a computerised machine.
+Intra-cavity brachytherapy is typically used to treat gynaecological cancers such as cervical cancer.

-A device containing radioactive material is placed into the body tissue, such as the breast or prostate.
+A device containing radioactive material is placed into the body tissue, such as the prostate.
 The radioactive material may be contained in tiny seeds or wires, which are inserted into the tissue with the use of special applicators.
-In some cases, the material may be administered through catheters.

 Brachytherapy can be delivered in either a high or low dose, depending on your specific needs.
 During high-dose brachytherapy, the radioactive material is placed in the body for a short period only.
 You will be positioned on the treatment table and the radiation device will be inserted into your body.
 The procedure will take around twenty minutes, after which you will be able to go home.